 The goaltender whose triumphant search for his father in the stands became the enduring human image of the 1980 'Miracle on Ice.'

-Jim Craig's legacy is frozen in a single, transcendent moment from February 1980.
-As the final buzzer sounded on the U.S. hockey team's impossible victory over the Soviet Union, the camera found Craig, draped in an American flag, scanning the Lake Placid crowd with a desperate look, asking, 'Where's my father?'
+Jim Craig made 36 saves against the Soviet Union on February 22, 1980.
+When the final buzzer sounded on the U.S. hockey team's 4-3 victory, Craig stood draped in an American flag, scanning the Lake Placid crowd with a desperate look, asking, 'Where's my father?'
 That search for his dad, who had recently lost his wife to cancer, encapsulated the team's emotion and its roots in everyday American life.
-On the ice, Craig's stellar play was the backbone of the miracle; his 36 saves against the Soviets were a masterpiece of pressure goaltending.
-The gold medal win over Finland two days later cemented his place in sports history.
-A brief, less storied NHL career followed, but it could never match the altitude of those two weeks.
-Craig remains a symbol of that team's unity and a direct link to one of the greatest sporting achievements of the 20th century.
+Craig's goaltending performance was the backbone of the upset; he faced relentless pressure and turned aside shot after shot.
+Two days later, he stopped 21 shots in a 4-2 gold medal win over Finland.
+A brief NHL career followed, but it never matched the altitude of those two weeks.
+Craig remains a direct link to one of the greatest sporting achievements of the 20th century.

 1946–1964